nnaumenko/metaf/bin/docs/_sources/reference.rst.txt

 			.. note: CNL means canceled report, thus including groups in report body are not allowed.

+		.. cpp:enumerator:: UNEXPECTED_GROUP_AFTER_MAINTENANCE_INDICATOR

+			This error occurs if any group is encountered after maintenance indicator '$'. (see :cpp:enumerator:`metaf::FixedGroup::MAINTENANCE_INDICATOR`).

 		.. cpp:enumerator:: UNEXPECTED_NIL_OR_CNL_IN_REPORT_BODY

 			This error occurs if NIL or CNL are found in the middle of non-empty reports (see :cpp:enumerator:`metaf::FixedGroup::NIL` and :cpp:enumerator:`metaf::FixedGroup::CNL`).